Edith Cowan University Information

 • Offering one of the most comprehensive Arts and Humanities Schools in the southern hemisphere.

-• Our Business and Law students have access to state-of-the-art facilities including a Digital Hub, SMART Lab, Law Moot Court, Centre for Business Development, and Business Bureau and Tax Clinic.
+• Our Business and Law students have access to state-of-the-art facilities including the Digital Hub, SMART Lab, Law Moot Court, Centre for Business Development, Business Bureau and Tax Clinic.

 • ECU is the only Australian university recognised as an International Cybersecurity Center of Excellence.